wazuh/wazuh-documentation/source/deploying-with-kubernetes/kubernetes-conf.rst

 **Logstash**

-Logstash pod.
-It receives the alerts from each Filebeat located in every Wazuh manager.
-Then, the alerts are sent to Elasticsearch.
+Logstash pod, it's listening to events from the Filebeat instances that are installed on every Wazuh manager node, then it sends all the events to Elasticsearch.

 Details:
     - image: Docker Hub 'wazuh/wazuh-logstash:3.9.0_6.6.2'